You can find the latest national guidance from Welsh Government. This information will be updated.

 Mental health legislation

 The Government has introduced emergency legislation to support the implementation of the Mental Health Act in England and Wales that will apply in Scotland and Northern Ireland through amendments to their relevant legislative frameworks.
+NB these changes are not yet in force.
+These pages will be updated as soon as changes are made.

 - Be familiar with guidance on the temporary changes to the MHA in your jurisdiction.